voxel51/fiftyone/docs/source/index.rst

 buttons to menus.

-With :ref:`FiftyOne Teams <teams-delegated-operations>`, you can even write plugins that allow users to execute long running tasks from within the App that run on a connected compute cluster.
+With :ref:`FiftyOne Teams <teams-delegated-operations>`, you can even write plugins that allow users to execute long-running tasks from within the App that run on a connected compute cluster.

 .. custombutton::